 Great job!
-Having landed here, we know that you are critically examining your options for business education, including alt-MBA programs.
+If you landed here, you are critically examining your options for business education, including alt-MBA programs.

 Traditional MBA programs don’t make sense in a post-coronavirus world.
-Many business schools expect enrollment to decline significantly this fall.
-MBA applications have been declining for years, even at the top schools.
 And now, the gulf between value and price has never been greater.

 At the same, management training has never been more important.
 COVID-19 will accelerate automation and outsourcing across industries, leaving many jobs vulnerable.
 Management jobs are safe, as they require leadership skills, creative problem solving, and emotional intelligence.

-A number of alt-MBA programs have started in recent years— including our brunchwork program— and more are popping up after COVID-19.
-As you weigh your options, consider these four key factors before you enroll:
+A number of alt-MBA programs have started in recent years, including brunchwork.
+More will pop up after COVID-19.
+As you weigh your options, consider these five key factors before enrolling:

 1. How interactive is the alt-MBA program?

 Given the abundance of free and cheap resources, you should only invest in a highly interactive business program.
 There should be ample opportunity to discuss course materials, case studies, and the projects you complete.
 Students learn best by doing, not by listening to endless lectures.
 Consider the following: